Battle of Mărăști: Aftermath

 By 30 July, the 2nd Army had won a 35 km wide and about 20 km deep bridgehead into the 1st Austro-Hungarian Army’s front.
 The offensive was stopped because the Allied Command had to adjust its initial plans.
 The new plan moved the 9th Russian Army from the Western Moldavian front to the Northern front to stop the successful offensive of the 3rd and 7th Austro-Hungarian Armies from Bukovina, which started on 19 July.
 Moreover, the 1st and 2nd Romanian Armies, along with the 4th Russian Army, had to expand their area of responsibility to compensate for the withdrawal of the 9th Russian Army.

-The Battle of Mărăști represented an important turning point in the evolution of the military operations on the Romanian Front, also raising the morale of Romanian troops.
-Reorganised and thoroughly trained, having experienced the 1916 campaign, Romanian troops showed themselves to be an adversary capable of posing a problem for, and even defeating the renowned German and Austro-Hungarian armies.
-The result of this battle was due not only to the tactical abilities of both the Romanian officers and of the Romanian artillerymen, and their good collaboration with ground troops, as well as the determination and tenacity in battle of Romanian soldiers, but also to the precious aid given by locals, who provided intelligence about the enemy and guided Romanian troops along mountain paths toward the enemy flanks and even behind their lines.
+The Battle of Mărăști represented an important turning point in the evolution of the military operations on the Romanian Front and raised the morale of Romanian troops.
+Reorganised and thoroughly trained, having experienced the 1916 campaign, Romanian troops showed themselves to be an adversary capable of posing a problem for, and even defeating the German and Austro-Hungarian armies.
+The result of this battle was due not only to the tactical abilities of both the Romanian officers and of the Romanian artillerymen, and their collaboration with ground troops, as well as the determination and tenacity in battle of Romanian soldiers, but also to the aid given by locals, who provided intelligence about the enemy and guided Romanian troops along mountain paths toward the enemy flanks and even behind their lines.

 The results of the offensive can be summarized as follows: